cloudnativelabs/kube-router/Documentation/generic.md

 - --cni-conf-dir=/etc/cni/net.d
 - --network-plugin=cni

-If you have been using a other CNI providerssuch as weave-net, calico or flannel you will have to remove old configurations from /etc/cni/net.d on each node
+If you have been using another CNI provider such as weave-net, calico or flannel you will have to remove old configurations from /etc/cni/net.d on each node

-## __Switching CNI provider on a running cluster will require you to delete all the running pods and let them recreate and get new adresses assigned from the Kubenet IPAM__
+## __Switching CNI provider on a running cluster will require you to delete all the running pods and let them recreate and get new addresses assigned from the Kubenet IPAM__

 ### Kube controller-manager